One dose (not counted as part of the regular schedule; another dose needed after 12 months)

 Pregnant women should not receive the MMR vaccine

-Infants (6–12 months): MMR vaccine at Tipat Halav, free of charge
+Infants (6–12 months): MMR vaccine at Tipat Halav, free of charge if living in areas of high morbidity, or at travel clinic, if before overseas trip.

 Children (1–6 years): MMRV vaccine at Tipat Halav, free of charge